UWCS/gaming-get/packaging.md

 * Do not include wine or any other common programs in your game package, these should be packaged seperately and uploaded seperately
 * Ensure that files permissions are appropriate
 * Be sure not to include any of your own account details on games that require them (this sometimes requires deleting config files)
+* If gaming-get is not starting go back and ensure you haven't put any syntatical errors in packages.json

+# TODO
+There will be more of the guide here, at the moment it's mostly a todo list with a couple of bits that I remembered at the time.

+* Compiling wine
+Use oldjoshua
+Apply patches (will include later) including http://zed0.co.uk/Misc/wine-dyn.diff for dynamic port forwarding.
+* 32-bit libs
+* DOSbox game guide
+* Winetricks guide